NECLab372/Inhibitory-Control/README.md

 - Python -V >=3.6

 ## Usage
-- Load .csv files into your MATLAB workspace and use the scripts in the 'main' folder to generate each figure.
+- Load .csv files into your MATLAB workspace and use main_1.m or main_2.m to generate corresponding figures.
 - For running MATLAB scripts, the entire **`utils`** folder should be added to your MATLAB path.
 - dPCA and other analyses on neural data are done in Jupyter Notebooks (Fig 5 & 6), **`utils\myDPCA`** is a customized package, copy the folder to your own directory.